broccoli0616/tp/docs/DeveloperGuide.md

 1. User requests to mark attendance for a group of student by specifying GroupId, week, and attendance status.

-2. AddressBook validates that the group exists and the week and status are valid.
+2. SoCTAssist validates that the group exists and the week and status are valid.

-3. AddressBook records the attendance for the student.
+3. SoCTAssist records the attendance for the student.

-4. AddressBook shows a confirmation message with details.
+4. SoCTAssist shows a confirmation message with details.

     Use case ends.